Whiplash Type Injury / Whiplash Associated Disorder.

-- X-rays of the spine may be conducted depending on the extent of your problems and the examination findings
+- X-rays of the spine may be conducted depending on the extent of injury and examination findings

 Chiropractic Management and Treatment Whiplash Type Injuries:

 Chiropractic care is a useful way of treating whiplash.
-There are a number of different treatment modalities that your Back to Health chiropractor might consider.
+There are a number of different treatment options.

-The main treatment a chiropractor would provide would be gentle spinal adjustments and or manipulation to the spine as required to reduce inflammation and irritation to the nervous system.
+This would be the main form of treatment.
+Spinal manipulations are required to reduce inflammation and irritation to the nervous system.

-Relative rest.
-It is important in the initial phase of treatment to reduce exercise and movements that aggravate the problem to minimum and reduce inflammation, whilst at the same time continuing with other activities that do not affect the condition such as swimming and other low impact aerobic activities. this is a concept often termed relative rest.
+It is important in the initial phase of treatment to reduce exercise and movements.
+Movements that aggravate the problem should be minimal in order to reduce inflammation.
+However, it is important to continue with activities that do not affect the condition.
+For example, swimming and other low impact aerobic activities.
+This is a concept often described as relative rest.

 Ice can be applied to the neck to reduce the inflammation.
-This can be a frozen gel pack or simply a home made ice pack.
-It is recommended to use the ice for no longer than 10 minutes and to wrap it in a towel so as the ice is not directly in contact with the skin.
+The ice pack can be a frozen gel pack or simply a home made ice pack.
+It is recommended to use the ice for no longer than 10 minutes.
+Additionally, it should be wrapped in a towel so it is not directly in contact with the skin.

 If you have suffered a whiplash injury, visit our new patient center and come in for a consult.